MECTIZAN Donation Program

 Representatives from the company and the MECTIZAN Donation Program attended the 67th WHO-AFRO regional committee meeting in 2017 to discuss progress toward fighting NTDs and to advocate for a new World Health Assembly resolution calling for the elimination of the transmission of onchocerciasis.

 For more information on our neglected tropical disease (NTD) research, visit Infectious Diseases.

 MILESTONES AND IMPACT

-WHO has verified that in Latin America, River Blindness has been eliminated in Colombia, Ecuador, Guatemala and Mexico The remaining two affected countries in Latin America, Brazil and Venezuela, are continuing treatment in an area in the Amazon jungle shared by the two countries.
+WHO has verified that in Latin America, river blindness has been eliminated in Colombia, Ecuador, Guatemala and Mexico.
+The remaining two affected countries in Latin America, Brazil and Venezuela, are continuing treatment in an area in the Amazon jungle shared by the two countries where transmission continues.

 |1.
 Total investment decreased due to successful completion of 8-year grant in support of the African Program for Onchocerciasis Control.|